HMS Intrepid (1747): Design and description

-During the first 25 years of Louis XV of France's reign, beginning in 1715, France built relatively few ships.
+During the first 25 years of Louis XV's reign, beginning in 1715, France built relatively few ships.
 A sustained period of peace led to low funding for the French Navy, and those ships that were built were designed to be cost effective; maximising their manoeuvrability and armament in order to be able to stand up to the British Royal Navy, which had more ships.
 As a result, most French third rate ships of the line were built from a formulaic design with 60 or 64 guns dating back to the 1660s.
 The design was updated slightly in the 1730s to allow an extra pair of guns on each gun deck, but otherwise remained constant.
 It was to this standard that René Boyer based his design for Sérieux in the late 1730s, though Boyer died before the ship could be completed, and it was finished under the supervision of Pierre-Blaise Coulomb.

 Sérieux measured 47.10 m long at the gun deck and 42.23 m long at the keel.
 She had a beam of 12.99 m, a draught of 6.50 / 6.74 m, and a depth of hold of 6.28 m, and a tonnage of 1,286 bm as designed.
 She was initially carried a crew of 400 men during wartime and 340 at peace, commanded by six officers, but the complement later rose to 460 and 410 during war and peacetime, respectively.
 Sérieux was armed with 64 guns, consisting of twenty-six 24-pounders on the lower gun deck, twenty-eight 12-pounders on the upper gun deck, six 6-pounders on the quarterdeck and four 12-pounders on the forecastle.